Check this out:

 Biological anthropologists in the department specialize in the bioarchaeology of the Southeast (Dr. Hogue) and human growth and development (Dr. Bowers).

 The Department of Anthropology is housed in the Burkhardt Building.
-In addition to classrooms, offices, and a conference and seminar room, the department has a museum and a large, well-equipped archaeology facility.
+In addition to classrooms, offices, and a conference and seminar room, the department has a large, well-equipped archaeology facility.
 Students can gain experience in archaeological research, often while being paid, through working on field surveys, on excavations, and in the laboratory.

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306